-You need to know that at Paris Charles de Gaulle Airport, accessible restrooms are quite numerous and you can’t miss them thanks to the huge visual icons.
-The accessible toilets offer plenty of space, they are modern and most of them are way cleaner than the regular restrooms… So of course it is very tempting to use them.
+You need to know that at Paris Charles de Gaulle Airport, accessible restrooms are quite numerous and you can’t miss them thanks to the large visual icons.
+The accessible toilets offer plenty of space, they are modern, and most of them are way cleaner than the regular restrooms… So, of course, it is very tempting to use them.

 This time, the door is locked.
 It seems occupied.
 After waiting for about 5 minutes hearing nothing out of there, I knocked.
 A voice calmly made answered “Oui, oui*!” (*yes).
 My husband and I looked at each other, knowing exactly what was going on.

 Some more minutes passed by.
-Finally a man in a uniform (with an official Airport Staff ID) came out, pulling along his cabin-trolley.
-He looked at me and smiled with some kind of curtesy as if everything was totally fine and ‘normal’.
+Finally, a man in a uniform (with an official Airport Staff ID) came out, pulling along his cabin-trolley.
+He looked at me and smiled with some kind of courtesy as if everything was totally fine and ‘normal.’

 My husband told the man that for many years he had a very similar job to his and during those 17 years he never had to use any toilet dedicated to people with special needs.
 For the second time, he tried to explain that these spaces are a 100% meant to facilitate the life of people in true need of accessibility… And that accessible restrooms are definitely no changing-rooms, as convenient as they may seem to be.